ivandfx/DFXWinTweaks/README.md

 ## 🐇 Online features
 DFX WinTweaks doesn't need an internet connection to work at all, except for some browser options like reporting issues on GitHub or visiting the website.

+**From version 3.5 onwards, an internet connection will ONLY be required to find updates.**

 ## 💻 System Requirements
 DFX WinTweaks works on Windows 7 and later.
 Windows Vista, XP and older are not supported.